gregorbj/Archive-VisionEval/api/model_system_design.md

 1) It defines all of the parameters that are used by the submodel that the module implements.
 This can be done through simple declarations or through the application of more sophisticated statistical parameter estimation methods.
 2) It defines all the specifications for data that the module depends on.
 3) It defines all of the functions that implement the submodel.
   Each of these actions is described below.
-Examples of module scripts for the demo modules included in the *vedemo1* package are shown in Appendices E, F, and G.
+An example of the CreateHouseholds module script from the VESimHouseholds package is included in Appendix C.

 The **parameter definition** section of the module script does several things.
-First, if any of the data to be used in parameter calculations is contained in files, the script describes specifications for the data to be read from those files.
+First, if any of the data to be used in parameter calculations is contained in files (placed in the 'inst/extdata' directory), the script describes specifications for the data to be read from those files.
 This is done to assure that the parameters are calculated from correct data.
 All specification data input files are CSV-formatted text files.
 The data specifications for each file are organized in a list.
 A separate specification list is provided for each file that is to be read in.
 The specifications for a file identify the require data columns and the required attributes of those data.
 Following is an example:

 ```
-HouseholdSizesInp_ls <- items(
+PumsHhInp_ls <- items(
   item(
-    NAME = "Size",
+    NAME =
+      items("SERIALNO",
+            "PUMA5",
+            "HWEIGHT",
+            "UNITTYPE",
+            "PERSONS"),
     TYPE = "integer",
-    PROHIBIT = c("NA", "<= 0", "> 7"),
+    PROHIBIT = c("NA", "<= 0"),
     ISELEMENTOF = "",
     UNLIKELY = "",
     TOTAL = ""
   ),
   item(
-    NAME = "Number",
+    NAME = "BLDGSZ",
     TYPE = "integer",
-    PROHIBIT = c("NA", "< 0"),
+    PROHIBIT = c("< 0"),
+    ISELEMENTOF = "",
+    UNLIKELY = "",
+    TOTAL = ""
+  ),
+  item(
+    NAME = "HINC",
+    TYPE = "double",
+    PROHIBIT = c("NA"),
     ISELEMENTOF = "",
     UNLIKELY = "",
     TOTAL = ""